Natural Alternative Therapies

 The answer is here.

-How Anxious Thoughts Take Control Over You
+Why Do Anxious Thoughts Take Control Over You?

 Anxious thoughts are like that website that you open up in your browser and gets your entire computer stuck.